logicbunchhq/ai_guardrails/README.md

 ## Overview

-AI models often generate invalid JSON, inconsistent data types, or unsafe content.
+AI models often **hallucinate**, generate invalid JSON, return inconsistent data types, or produce unsafe or policy-violating content.

-**AiGuardrails** helps you handle all of this automatically, providing:
+**AiGuardrails** helps you **detect, constrain, and mitigate hallucinations at the output layer** by validating, repairing, filtering, and retrying AI-generated responses automatically.

 * ✅ JSON repair for malformed AI responses
-* ✅ Schema validation for predictable structure
+* ✅ Schema validation to constrain hallucinated fields and types
 * ✅ Safety filters for blocked or harmful content
-* ✅ Retry + correction for invalid responses
+* ✅ Retry + correction when hallucinated output fails validation
 * ✅ Easy integration via a single `AiGuardrails.run` call

 ---